Cultural Assimilation in the Bike Lane

 Dear aggressive bell-dinger on the Copenhagen bike lane home from school today – please check yourself.
 Really.
 Good gravy.

-And how would one pass you might ask?
+And how would one pass I can hear ask?
 What hand signal would you use for that?
 I present to you – the bell.
-I had a bell on my bike when I was little you might be thinking.
+Oh, I had a cute little bell on my bike when I was wee you might be thinking.
+Me?
 I also had plastic streamers that attached to the handles – remember those?
-You may have also put a playing card between the spokes to effect a special clickety clack sound as you cruised the neighborhood on your banana seat bike.
+You may have also put a playing card between the spokes to effect a special clickety-clack sound as you cruised the neighborhood on your banana seat bike.
 Totally just dated myself there, I know.
 Oh well.

 Yes.
-She dinged multiple times.
-In quick aggressive succession.
+I heard it.
+She dinged more than once.
+In fact – multiple times.
+In quick and aggressive succession.
 And no one was at fault.
 I watched the entire episode unfold from a cautionary distance behind my daughter and the pack she was flowing nicely along beside.
 We were all going the same direction.
 There were a lot of us.
 It was a nice day.
 We all took our bikes to work, to school, to the gym, to the store, to the library… who cares – wherever we were going – it felt good to be on a bike today.
 Seriously good.
 My foot feels amazing on a bike by the way.
 (Oh yeah – in case you didn’t hear – I wrote a bunch about it earlier and I’m kind of over it – but I dislocated my ankle, had three surgeries, removed my own stitches and am recovering fairly at this point.)